Jeff Koons: Work

 Following his graduation from the Art Institute in Chicago in 1976, Koons made his way to New York City.
 There, he moved away from creating representations of his personal fantasies and began to explore objective art, commerce, and politics.
 He rose to prominence in the mid-1980s as part of a generation of artists who explored the meaning of art in a newly media-saturated era with his Pre-new The New series.
 With recognition came the establishment of a factory-like studio located in a loft at the corner of Houston Street and Broadway in New York in SoHo.
 It was staffed with over 30 assistants, each assigned to a different aspect of producing his work—in a similar mode as Andy Warhol's Factory.
 Koons's work is produced using a method known as art fabrication.
 Until 2019, Koons had a 1500 sqm studio factory near the old Hudson rail yards in Chelsea employing 90 to 120 assistants to produce his work.
-More recently, Koons has downsized staffing and shifted to more automated forms of production and relocated to a much smaller studio space.
-He now uses technology to create his artistic references on computers and color-corrects them until he is satisfied with the results.
+After that point, Koons downsized staffing, shifted to more automated forms of production, and relocated to a much smaller studio space.
+He creates references on computers and color-corrects them until he is satisfied with the results.
 To ensure consistency, Koons implemented a color-by-numbers system, so that each of his assistants could execute his canvases and sculptures as if they had been done "by a single hand".
 Throughout his career, he has consistently explored themes such as consumerist behavior, seduction, banality, and childhood, among others.